Each guest received a personal link in their save-the-date.

 Seven blessings are chanted over the couple — celebrating creation, joy, love, and the union of two souls.
 They are traditionally recited by seven different guests, each given the honour of adding their voice to the ceremony.
 The blessings move from the cosmic to the intimate, from the creation of the world to the happiness of this particular couple, on this particular day.

-The most dramatic moment of any Jewish wedding.
+One of the most powerful moments of any Jewish wedding.
 The groom stamps on a glass wrapped in cloth — and the sound of it shattering is the signal for everyone to shout Mazel Tov! and the celebration to begin.

-It is a reminder that even in the greatest joy, we carry the memory of loss — that life is fragile and precious, and that love must be tended with care.
-Just as the glass cannot be unbroken, so too this marriage is now eternal.
-When you hear the crack, cheer as loud as you can.
+It is a reminder of the destruction of the Temple in Jerusalem — that even in the greatest joy, we carry the memory of loss.
+Life is fragile and precious, and love must be tended with care.

 From Friday at sunset to Saturday after nightfall, Jewish tradition observes Shabbat — a day of rest, presence, and togetherness.
 This is why the Friday evening dinner and Saturday lunch carry a different, more intimate energy.
 No rushing, no schedules — just time to be fully present with the people around you.
 It is, in many ways, the most Jewish thing about this weekend.